Facebook is one of the most-trafficked websites on the planet.

-Using either Open Graph and Schema.org requires adding your metadata to the header of your site or to every product page.
+Using either Open Graph or Schema.org requires adding your metadata to the header of your site or to every product page.
 If you’re not comfortable going that route, a WordPress plugin like Yoast can do much of the heavy lifting for you.
 But ultimately, any of these would work so choose the one that’s most comfortable for you.

 Organizing Your Catalog

 When your product metadata is in place, Facebook Business Manager will import products from your ecommerce store for you.
 From there, we recommend creating product sets to introduce some organization to your catalog.
-You’ll use product sets to control what products appear in your shop and when they appear, which make for better customer experience.
+You’ll use product sets to control what products appear in your shop and when they appear, which makes for a better customer experience.